Tresiba Explained: How It Works and Who It's For

 Quick Answer

-Quick answer: Tresiba is a insulin / insulin analog.
-Lowering of blood glucose; A1c reduction proportional to baseline.
+Quick answer: Tresiba is a ultra-long-acting basal insulin analog.
+Comparable A1c reduction to glargine with significantly lower rates of nocturnal hypoglycemia (DEVOTE).

 Tresiba at a glance:

 If you're trying to figure out whether Tresiba is right for you — or for someone you care about — the right starting point is the basic biology.
-Tresiba is a insulin / insulin analog.
-Lowering of blood glucose; A1c reduction proportional to baseline.
+Tresiba is a ultra-long-acting basal insulin analog made by Novo Nordisk and approved by the FDA in 2015.
+Comparable A1c reduction to glargine with significantly lower rates of nocturnal hypoglycemia (DEVOTE).

 What is Tresiba?

-The drug class insulin / insulin analog works by targeting specific receptor pathways.
+The drug class ultra-long-acting basal insulin analog works by targeting specific receptor pathways.
 Let's walk through what that means in practice.

 How Tresiba Works in the Body

 The pharmacokinetics matter for daily use.
-Tresiba has a half-life of varies — minutes for rapid-acting analogs, hours for basal analogs, which determines how often it is dosed.
-The standard route of administration is subcutaneous injection (insulin pump or pen); IV in hospital settings, and the typical schedule is varies — basal once or twice daily; bolus before meals.
+Tresiba has a half-life of ~25 hours (duration of action >42 hours), which determines how often it is dosed.
+The standard route of administration is subcutaneous injection (FlexTouch pen), and the typical schedule is once daily; flexible timing.

 For more detail on the underlying biology, see our breakdown of how Tresiba works.